swiss-territorial-data-lab/proj-hetres/README.md

 ```
 .                   # Working folder
 ├── initial         # initial data from outside sources
+    └── True_ortho
+        └── Tiles
+            └── tiles for north AND south
 ├── processed       # transitory data produced by the scripts
 └── final           # final data for the documentation and the beneficiaries
 ```